mnguyen0226/a3tgcn_cps/README.md

 - math
 - sklearn (conda install -c anaconda scikit-learn)

-## 3. ATGCN Architecture Explained
+## 3. A3T-GCN Architecture Explained

 - Temporal Graph Convolutional Network (TGCN) model is a combination between Graph Convolutional Networks and Gated Recurrent Unit (GRU).
 - The baseline TGCN calculate the value of at each node in the next T modments: `[Xt+1, · · · , Xt+T ] = f (G; (Xt−n, · · · , Xt−1, Xt))`.